 All students grades are available on Infinite Campus.
 This may be accessed through the NWR website.

-Students have the option of attending summer school, private tutoring, or take online courses to receive credit for a subject that is failed.
+Students have the option of private tutoring or online courses to receive credit for a subject that is failed.
 Before registering for any of these options, prior approval must be received from the Director of Student Personnel Services.

 The Intervention and Referral Services Team uses a proactive approach to create resources and implement action plans for students struggling with academic, social, or emotional challenges.
 If you have concerns regarding your child, please contact your child’s school counselor for a pre-referral conference.
 Further information about I&RS may be found on NWR’s website.